Language Guide (proto 2)

 Custom Options

-Protocol Buffers even allow you to define and use your own options.
+Protocol Buffers also allows you to define and use your own options.
 Note that

 this is an advanced feature which most people don’t need.
 Since options are